Diamond Price Quotes vs. Firm Offers

 As a consumer, you have few options when selling back a piece of jeweler.
 You can reach out to your local pawnshop and hope they have specific diamond expertise.
 You can stop in to see the local jeweler and hope they buy the exact stones you are looking to sell.
 Or you can send the item to one of the largest diamond companies in the world, have your item reviewed by a GIA trained gemologist and accurately assessed by a team of highly trained diamond experts who will send the item back if ever you are unhappy with the diamond prices.

-At WP Diamonds, we pride ourselves on giving quick and accurate price estimates based on the information we receive from each client.
+At WP Diamonds, we pride ourselves on giving quick and accurate diamond price quotes based on the information we receive from each client.
 We know that selling your beloved piece of jeweler is scary and a bit intimidating, but hopefully after speaking to us you will realize that you are in goods hands.
 We cannot however provide a single price on every item before we see it in person.
 So let’s take a closer look at the difference between diamond price estimates and and firm offers.

-Estimates vs Firm Offers
+Diamond Price Quotes vs Firm Offers

-Price estimates are a price range that we provide before seeing the stone.
+Diamond price quotes are a price range that we provide before seeing the stone.
 We base this on the information that you have provided, either from a diamond certificate or appraisal.
 We grade diamonds to the GIA standard (Gemological Institute of America), some diamond certificates or insurance appraisals differ from the GIA standard.
 And the price range is to cover for that eventuality.

 Firm offers are the price given once we have seen and physically examined the diamond.
 This firm offer is the exact amount that you will receive.
 There are no hidden fees or commissions deducted by WP Diamonds.
 You can receive this in cash (appointment only), by check or wire.

-Diamond Certificates & Appraisals
+The Importance Of Diamond Certificates & Appraisals

 Estimating a price range is not as easy as reviewing the details on a certificate, that is just the beginning.
 There are many layers to the valuation process.
 It starts by using the relevant appraisal or certificate information to get an idea of what the item looks like.
 We then dive deeper into: angle and proportions of the diamond, light reflection and how much the diamond sparkles as well as florescence and any cloudiness in the stone.
 We also consider any possible treatments, like laser drilling, fracture filling or the stone being made of synthetic material.
 Inclusions need to be reviewed to see if they reflect within the stone or they are positioned in an unnoticeable area.